fbpx Skip to Main Content

 • How much relevant experience you already have

 Local industries can be an important consideration when selecting an M.B.A. concentration.
 As a storied hotbed for the music industry and one of the fastest growing hubs for healthcare, Central Tennessee needs business leaders with specialized knowledge in these areas.
-That’s why Middle Tennessee State University, located just outside of Nashville, offers a Flex M.B.A. program with optional concentrations in healthcare management, strategic marketing analytics, and music business.

 About MTSU and Jones College of Business